 Bag

-Apollo Sports recommends a 6-piece, two-chamber kit bag with a dedicated shoe compartment and thermal lining for anyone storing carbon graphite rackets — heat warps frames over time, and leaving a racket in a car on a summer day in Lahore can damage it permanently.
+Apollo Sports recommends a 6-piece, two-chamber bag with a dedicated shoe compartment and thermal lining for anyone storing carbon graphite rackets.
+Leaving a racket in a car on a Lahore summer day can warp the frame permanently — the thermal lining isn’t optional for serious players.

 How to Spot a Fake Badminton Racket in Pakistan

-• Unusually low price: A genuine Yonex Astrox series racket sells for Rs.
-27,500 minimum from legitimate sources.
-If you see one for Rs.
-8,000 claiming to be original, it is not.
+Price that’s too low.
+A genuine Yonex Astrox series racket starts at Rs.
+27,500 from legitimate sources.
+Rs.
+8,000 claiming to be original is not original.
+Full stop.

-• Inconsistent weight and feel: Fakes tend to feel hollow and without balance.
-As Apollo Sports describes it, genuine rackets have “soul” — counterfeit rackets feel identical to each other because they’re made from the same mould and materials, regardless of the brand name printed on them.
+Wrong weight and feel.
+As Apollo Sports describes it, genuine rackets have “soul” — counterfeits feel hollow and identical to each other because they’re built from the same mould, regardless of whatever name is printed on them.

-• String tension failure: Counterfeit rackets cannot withstand stringing above 22–24 lbs without frame deformation.
-A genuine carbon graphite club-level racket should handle 26–30 lbs safely.
+String tension failure.
+Counterfeit rackets can’t handle stringing above 22–24 lbs without frame deformation.
+A genuine carbon graphite club-level racket should hold 26–30 lbs safely.

-• Frame deformation after 2nd or 3rd restringing: Genuine rackets hold their shape through multiple string changes.
-Fakes begin to deform after the second or third restring.
+Frame deformation after the second or third restringing.
+Genuine rackets keep their shape through multiple string changes.
+Fakes don’t.

-Buying advice: Always purchase from an established specialist retailer — Apollo Sports, Sports Den, AliSports, or Yonex’s authorized distributors.
-Daraz can be safe when buying from official brand stores on the platform.
-Avoid marketplace listings with no verified seller information, and be especially cautious with second-hand OLX listings claiming “original” Yonex gear.
+Buy from established specialist retailers: Apollo Sports, Sports Den, AliSports, or Yonex’s authorized distributors.
+On Daraz, buy only from official brand stores.
+Avoid marketplace listings with no verified seller, and be especially cautious with “original” claims on OLX second-hand listings.

 Total Starter Kit Budget in Pakistan